 - Address marketing strategies per target audience

-Myth 6 – My business doesn’t need to restructure its management as it grows.
+Myth 5 – My business doesn’t need to restructure its management as it grows.

-As such, an orientation towards growth dictates that management be restructured not just to improve planning and operations, but also try to address difficulties that its employees face.
+As such, an orientation towards growth dictates that management be restructured not just to improve planning and operations, but also to try to address difficulties that its employees face.

 Essentially, a restructuring exercise means facilitating change by bringing in talent who are unbiased.
 While hiring consultation firms or individual consultants can be an expensive affair, it is not a standard.